devexperts/grading-system/Levels_Engineers/E1 Intern.md

 ## Am I doing good?
 - I understand the project's processes and comply with them.
 - I dig into our stack of technologies.
+- I’ve learnt more than within my last 6 months.
 - I can navigate through the code base easily.

 ## Behavior to Pursue